Taflaxx/NeuroScope/README.md

 # NeuroScope

+> [!CAUTION]
+> This mod has been merged into [NeuroPilot](https://github.com/Hawkbat/NeuroPilot) and will no longer be updated/maintained

 NeuroScope is an Outer Wilds mod that provides real-time game context and actions to the AI Neuro-sama, making her more aware of what is happening in the game.
 The mod sends information about player status, ship status, dialogue, achievements, notifications, and more to Neuro using the [Neuro Game SDK](https://github.com/VedalAI/neuro-game-sdk).

 ## Features